BameM52/telephony-system/README.md

   Whatever is happening in our cluster, we are using grafana to visualised it, Grafana is a visualisation open source data monitoring tool.
 Grafana need data from a source and in this case prometheus is the data source for grafana because whatever is happening in our cluster prometheus has NodeExporters to scrap all the data, kubestatemetrix  and the prometheus server itself and it equally has a time series datanased and all this information is captured within prometheus deployment.

   In grafana, prometheus is the data source because whatever is happening in the cluster grafana will display it in a nice daskboard so we can know before our end client noticce that there is a problem.
 The grafana daskboard will be able to display it to us that some is about to go wrong and we get it fixed before our users are even aware.
-  Therefore we deploy prometheus and grafana in our environment so that if anything is hapening in our cluster, we should be able to visualised it becuase we are heavy on security and as such we need to monitor the application
+  Therefore we deploy prometheus and grafana in our environment so that if anything is hapening in our cluster, we should be able to visualised it becuase we are heavy on security and as such we need to monitor the applications

+  As the applications are running we need to know how the applications is beahving since there are federated services generaing a lot of log files.
+  How to manage
+  Since a lot of log files are generated are going we are using elastic stack (elasticsearch filebeat and kibana) and we deploy elastic stack using helm chart.
+  This is going to help for log aggregation and data analytic, we can know how our application is hevaing in production.